So, you want to start a YouTube channel?

 Since I always excelled in the creative areas of work and considering I graduated from architecture school, it was tailor-made for me.
 I named it „Kucni Trikovi“ which roughly translates to „Lifehacks“.
 Tip: Focus on one niche, don’t be all over the place if you talk to everybody you talk to nobody.
 Try and make a unique idea that people want to see, but still can be made frequently.

 This is one of the most important steps you have to do before you even start your YouTube channel.
 When you ask new Youtubers who is their target audience, 90% of them will tell: Everybody, I have entertaining content that anyone can watch.

 It is really important to understand your target audience and what you can offer to them.
-Start by researching other successful channels in your niche, subscribe to them and determine a specific group of people who are watching that kind of videos.
+Start by researching other successful channels in your niche, subscribe to them and determine a specific group of people who are watching that kind of video.

-See what people like to watch in your niche, see what’s trending, stay up to date to what everyone else is talking about and make those videos.
+See what people like to watch in your niche, see what’s trending, stay up to date on what everyone else is talking about and make those videos.
 Find subscribers of those channels outside of YouTube, in Facebook groups, Google+, Instagram as they are interested in your topic and they are potentially your subscribers and viewers of your videos.

 Promote but do not spam and use these groups for research on future topics for videos.

 Create an appealing YouTube channel art and profile icon